 Lo-Fi Fun Factor

 Is It Fun To Use?
 Oh yeah, definitely.
 Despite many functions that interact with each other, Sketch Cassette II never gets in the way.
-The layout is clear and the controls labeled so that they are pretty much self explaining.
-It’s a breeze to degrade sounds in a beautifully musical way.
-At the same time Aberrant DSP Sketch Cassette II lets you go beast mode and totally destroy your audio.
+The layout is clear and the controls labeled in a pretty much self explaining way.
+It is a breeze to degrade sounds in a beautifully musical way.
+At the same time Aberrant DSP Sketch Cassette II lets you go beast mode and totally destroy your audio, if you want to.

 The plugin comes with 60+ presets to get you started.
 When you open the plugin for the first time and step through all the presets you’ll get a good idea of the wide range of sounds you can get out of Sketch Cassette II.